Showing posts with label 2017. Show all posts

 Raiden

-Grab a joystick!
+Grab your joystick!

 - Hardware scrolling is used for the entire screen - no status panel.